cinep10/cinep10.github.io/portfolio/data-reliability/validation-layer.md

 - created_at

 ### Design 특징
-- validation 결과를 이벤트 형태로 저장
+- all validation results are stored as normalized events
-- 하나의 row에 multiple validation 가능
+- multiple validation rules can be applied to the same row
-- downstream aggregation / scoring 가능
+- results can later be aggregated and scored in downstream layers

 ---

 ## 7. validation_summary_day

 ### Role
-- row-level 결과를 일 단위로 집계
+- aggregate row-level validation results by day
-- Risk Layer 입력으로 사용
+- provide summarized input to the Risk Layer

 ### Aggregation